rezakhosh78/SIMORGH/README.md

 # 🐦‍🔥 SIMORGH VPN

-**SIMORGH VPN** is a multi-engine Android VPN client designed for normal connectivity, restricted networks, Iran national intranet conditions, international internet outages, XRAY configs, and NipoVPN profiles.
+**SIMORGH VPN** is a multi-engine Android VPN client designed for normal connectivity, restricted networks, Iran national intranet conditions, international internet outages MSP-Engine, XRAY configs, and NipoVPN profiles.

 This README is based on the latest provided project version: